The Community Companions project is changing and we will be announcing a new project launch soon.

 Befriending is a planned social interaction which can take place in a 1:1 or small group settings.
 The relationship begins with an organisation matching individuals together and then providing ongoing support to both befriender and service user.
 The befriending relationship has boundaries and will be monitored by the organisation and supported at all stages, including managing the ending.
-Currently our scheme is offering:

 In the future we are potentially looking at providing peer support groups which will increase inclusivity within our community.